jrucho/YTbeatmakercues/README.md

 * Minimal bar and advanced window become scrollable when space is limited
 * Route audio to any available output device via the **Audio Out** dropdown ("Default output" preselected)
 * Choose your microphone via the **Audio In** dropdown ("Default input" preselected)
-* Use the **Mon On/Off** switch next to **Audio Out** to hear your microphone through the selected output device.
+* Choose a device from the **Monitor In** dropdown and toggle **Mon On/Off** to hear that source through the selected output.
 Monitoring stays active across tabs and stops cleanly when you navigate away.
 * Output routing adjusts automatically when selecting a new device
 * Lower latency when switching outputs using native sink routing when supported
 * Advanced control buttons now display in two columns for easier access
 * Avoids duplicate initialization in YouTube iframes to prevent freezes
-* Mic button toggles recording on/off; use the **Mon On/Off** switch to monitor the input
+* Mic button toggles recording on/off only; monitoring is controlled separately via **Monitor In** and **Mon On/Off**

 Manage multiple compressors (Native, Tape Warm, Roland SP404OG) to shape your audio character.
 Adjust settings effortlessly through a user-friendly interface.